Ethical Principles and Publication Policy

 12. InTraders does not pay royalties for work.

 13. InTraders does not charge any fees (application fee, evaluation fee, publication fee, expense, etc.) or other benefits from authors.

 14. InTraders published articles can be quoted by showing the source.

 15. InTraders permits readers to read, download, copy, distribute, print and use for any legal purpose the articles by citing the source.

-16. InTraders undertakes not to publish in violation of publication ethics and all articles submitted, they are subject to plagiarism/similarity control by the editor.
+16. InTraders undertakes not to publish in violation of publication ethics and all articles submitted, are subject to plagiarism/similarity control by the editor.

-17. Whether the article submitted to InTraders; The editor checks whether it is uploaded to the system correctly/completely and whether the article is prepared properly.
+17. Whether the article is submitted to InTraders; The editor checks whether it is uploaded to the system correctly/completely and whether the article is prepared properly.